whilo/datsys/README.md

 The schema for this is in `catalysis.config`.
 Unfortunately, not sure yet how to get the `reset` function to also accept the `config-overrides` option.

-And maybe also helpers for running multiple instances at once to test different things...
+And maybe eventually we'll also helpers for running multiple instances at once to test different things...
 But one step at a time :-)